Privatization and Productivity in China

 70 Pages Posted: 29 Nov 2015 Last revised: 20 Apr 2021

 We study how ownership affects productivity.
 Privatization of state-owned enterprises (SOEs) was a major economic reform during China's rapid growth, but its true impact remains controversial.
 Although private firms seem more productive than SOEs, the government selectively privatized (or liquidated) non-performing SOEs.
-Because privatization/liquidation takes time to implement, we exploit a lag structure in the timing of ownership changes to address this selection problem.
-Results suggest private firms are 53% more productive than SOEs on average.
+To address this selection problem, we exploit a lag structure in the timing of ownership changes (i.e., privatization/liquidation takes time to implement).
+Results suggest private firms are 53% more productive than SOEs on average, but the benefits of privatization take several years to fully materialize.
 This productivity gap is smaller among larger firms and in economically more liberal times and places; it is larger in consumer-facing and high-tech industries.
+Increased managerial freedom appears to be the primary channel of productivity improvement.

 Keywords: Privatization, Production function, Productivity